macloo/flask-db-app/README.md

-# A Flask app using a MySQL database
+# edit-db branch: A Flask app using a MySQL database

 This branch will stay apart and separate from *master* because *master* should remain as simple as possible for students to use.